 It’s common for macerating toilets like this one to have less water in the bowl than standard toilets.
 Be aware, though, that this can mean you need to clean the toilet more often.

-In fact, as its name suggests, this model has a lot in common with the heads you might find on board a ship, where space is a significant consideration.
+In fact, as its name suggests, this model has a lot in common with the toilets you might find on a ship, where space is a significant consideration.

 There’s no need to break up your bathroom floor to install this macerating toilet.

 With 1.6 gallons per flush, this toilet has the ability to get rid of what you put into it.
-And with a stainless steel blade spinning at 3600 RPM, the macerator is more than up to the job of flushing waste away quickly.
+With a stainless steel blade spinning at 3600 RPM, the macerator is more than up to the job of flushing waste away quickly.